Bolivia says Morales near outright victory, unrest spreads

 Yet, the president claimed an outright victory late Sunday, telling supporters that the votes still to be counted would be enough to give him an outright victory.
 “The people again imposed their will,” he said.

 When the Bolivia’s top electoral authority stopped announcing new results Sunday night, Morales had 45.3% of the votes, compared to 38.2% for the closest competitor, former President Carlos Mesa.

-Then on Monday night, the body said that it had renewed the preliminary count and Morales led with 46.41% to Mesa’s 37.06%, with 95% of the votes counted.
+Twenty-four hours later, the body said that it had renewed the preliminary count and Morales led with 46.41% to Mesa’s 37.06%, with 95% of the votes counted.

 Bolivian law says Morales would win an outright victory if he ended up with at least a 10-percentage point advantage over Mesa, avoiding a December second-round election.
 The official final count is not due for seven days.